 In some forms of marketing, negative emotional responses pay off, too.
 But in planned giving, we want to avoid negatives.
 And one of the biggest negatives in our industry is “death language.”

-Unfortunately, that’s a fact lost on many nonprofits.
+Many nonprofits lose sight of that fact.
 As consultant and copywriter extraordinaire Tom Ahern says of most planned giving newsletters, “Oh, goody!
-Look what’s come in the mail, honey.
+Look what’s in the mail, honey.
 It’s the latest issue of our death brochure.
 Round up the kids!”

-And James’ research has shown at least a 10 percent drop in interest whenever “death reminders” are included in planned giving language.
+And James’ research has shown at least a 10 percent drop in interest whenever planned giving language includes “death reminders.”
 In a Charitable Gift Annuity description, for instance, he found language that reads “if the annuity holder lives up to different ages” is far more effective than “depending on the age when the annuity holder dies.”

 And if you combine the word “gift” with another positive term, such as “pays you income,” it’s like a Black Friday sale at Target!
 People love a good value.
 And despite Americans’ generally altruistic intentions, we love to get something in return for a donation.
 By emphasizing the fact that a gift is going to pay income, you’re capitalizing on its value.